sbupgsa/constitution/Constitution.md

 #### SUBSECTION I: UNDERCLASSPERSON MEMBER-AT-LARGE

 The Underclassperson Member-at-Large is responsible for representing the students in the Department who fall under an enrollment status between G1 and G4 on the Board of Directors and advocating on their behalf.
-The Underclassperson Member-at-Large must fall under one of the aforementioned enrollment statuses.
+The Underclassperson Member-at-Large must fall under one of the aforementioned enrollment statuses and only active members who fall under the aforementioned enrollment statuses may vote in the election of the Underclassperson Member-at-Large.

-The Underclassperson Member-at-Large will chair the Committee on Master&rsquo;s Student Engagement and Activities (enumerated in [Appendix B](#appendix-b-list-of-standing-committees)).
+The Underclassperson Member-at-Large shall be an ex officio member of the Committee on Master&rsquo;s Student Engagement and Activities (enumerated in [Appendix B](#appendix-b-list-of-standing-committees)).

 #### SUBSECTION J: UPPERCLASSPERSON MEMBER-AT-LARGE

 The Upperclassperson Member-at-Large is responsible for representing the students in the Department who fall under an enrollment status of G5 on the Board of Directors and advocating on their behalf.
-The Upperclassperson Member-at-Large must have an enrollment status of G5.
+The Upperclassperson Member-at-Large must have an enrollment status of G5 and only active members with said enrollment status may vote in the election of the Upperclassperson Member-at-Large.

-The Upperclassperson Member-at-Large will chair the Committee on Engagement (enumerated in [Appendix B](#appendix-b-list-of-standing-committees)).
+The Upperclassperson Member-at-Large shall be an ex officio member of the Committee on Engagement (enumerated in [Appendix B](#appendix-b-list-of-standing-committees)).

 #### SUBSECTION K: COMMITTEE CHAIRS

-All chairs of committees formed by members of the organization (as defined in [Article VII](#article-vii-committees)) shall be members ex officio of the Board of Directors unless otherwise specified.
+All chairs of committees of the organization (as defined in [Article VII](#article-vii-committees)) shall be members of the Board of Directors.

+Each committee shall elect a chair from among its members who are eligible for the office.

-Should a committee be comprised of at least six members, then the chair of the committee, as per the parliamentary authority, shall not vote on a motion unless his/her vote breaks a tie.
+Should a committee be comprised of at least six members, then the chair of the committee, as per the parliamentary authority, shall not vote on a motion unless their vote breaks a tie.
-Committee chairs may also hold a voting position in the Board of Directors.

-#### SUBSECTION L: GRADUATE STUDENT ORGANIZATION SENATORS
+#### SUBSECTION L: GRADUATE STUDENT ORGANIZATION SENATORS AND ALTERNATES

-GSO Senators for the Department shall be invited to serve as members ex officio of the Board of Directors.
+GSO Senators for the Department and their alternates shall serve as members of the Board of Directors.

-GSO Senators are elected/appointed as per the guidelines provided by the GSO.
+GSO Senators and alternates are elected as per the guidelines provided by the GSO.
-The organization shall assist in the election of GSO Senators, should it be prompted.
+The organization shall assist in their election upon request.
-GSO Senators may also hold a voting position in the Board of Directors.

 #### SUBSECTION M: DEPARTMENTAL COMMITTEE MEMBERS

-At least one student member of each committee of the Department having student members shall be invited to serve as a member ex officio of the Board of Directors.
+All graduate student member of committees of the Department having shall be members of the Board of Directors.
-Student members of committees of the Department are appointed as per the guidelines provided by the Department.
+Student members of committees of the Department are elected as per the guidelines provided by the Department.
-The organization shall assist in the nomination of said student members, should it be prompted.
+The organization shall assist in the nomination of said student members upon request.
-Student members of committees of the Department may also hold a voting position in the Board of Directors.

 #### SUBSECTION N: ADVISOR